Alligator/jtermbox/README.md

   set the output mode.
   valid modes are :normal :256 :216 :grayscale and :current. when called with :current, will return the current mode as a keyword.

+(termbox/select-input-mode)
+  set the input mode.
+  valid modes are :current :esc :alt :mouse. when called with :current, will return the current mode as a keyword.

 (termbox/set-cursor cx cy)
   set the position of the cursor. pass -1 for both cx and cy to hide the cursor.